SCA tools help you improve the security of your code by managing the risks associated with using open source or third-party code in your applications.

 - Risks associated with violation of licensing policies and IP ownership

-It can seem like just any another security tool – why bother?
-To make this a little more comprehensible, we will go through the five most frequently asked questions including the metrics to evaluate and choose an SCA tool in this post!
+It can seem like just any other security tool – why bother?
+To make this a little more comprehensible, we will go through the five most frequently asked questions in this post!

 Why analyzing components?